limine-bootloader/limine/README.md

 (optional, necessary to build `limine-cd-efi.bin`).
-Furthermore, either the toolchain must have been built in the previous paragraph, or `gcc` or `llvm/clang` must also be installed, alongside `GNU binutils`. `nasm` is optional if the toolchain was built in the previous paragraph as it is built as part of it.
+Furthermore, either the toolchain must have been built in the previous paragraph, or `gcc` or `llvm/clang` must also be installed, alongside the respective binutils. `nasm` is optional if the toolchain was built in the previous paragraph as it is built as part of it.

 ### Configure